jradtke-suse/cfl-ctf-challenge/README.md

     **!IMPORTANT!**

     After the installation is completed you will have **helm**, **kubectl**, **rdctl**, and a few more tools installed.
-These utilities are installed in `~/.rd/bin`, check your `$PATH` variable if it contains this string.
+These utilities are installed in `~/.rd/bin`, check your `$PATH` variable to confirm that it contains this string.
 If not, you can temporary add it by running `export PATH=$PATH:$HOME/.rd/bin`.
-Remember once you exit the shell session this change will not persist.`
+Remember once you exit the shell session this change will not persist.

     **IF YOU ARE ALREADY USING RANCHER DESKTOP**

-    Please do a Kubernetes Reset to get a clean environment for the challenge.
+    Please do a "Kubernetes Reset" to get a clean environment for the challenge.
 Navigate to Troubleshooting and Click on Reset Kubernetes, it will take a minute or two to come back up.

 2. Additional configuration for Rancher Desktop: